wosnat/llm_gene_expression/README.md

 3. Critical analysis: what are the weak points in the analysis, what needs to be addressed.
 Are there additional assays/experiments that we can run to address these.

+## Methods
+### Prior knowledge on Genes/Pathways
+Published research will be summarized via a combination of LLMs and literature search.

+We will build a series of solutions, increasingly sophisticated, to perform this task.

+The output will be a database containing all genes and pathways in the Prochlorococcus MED4 and Alteromonas HOT1A3, including:
+- a summary of published research
+- sections on possible roles related to the research questions (nutrient exchange, microbial interaction, stress response)

+Methods we may use:
+- select LLM models to use (fronti
+- prompt engineering (simple prompt, chain-of-thought,
+-

+### Analyze Observed Expression patterns

 # Previous text to be changed